 Cloud Vulnerability DB

 CVE-2025-41234 is a medium-severity vulnerability (CVSS 6.5) discovered in Spring Framework that enables Reflected File Download (RFD) attacks.
-The vulnerability affects Spring Framework versions 6.0.5-6.0.28, 6.1.0-6.1.20, and 6.2.0-6.2.7, and was disclosed on June 12, 2025.
-The flaw specifically impacts applications that set Content-Disposition headers with non-ASCII charset where the filename attribute is derived from user-supplied input (Spring Security, Security Online).
+The vulnerability was disclosed on June 12, 2025, affecting Spring Framework versions 6.0.5-6.0.28, 6.1.0-6.1.20, and 6.2.0-6.2.7.
+The vulnerability occurs when an application sets a Content-Disposition header with a non-ASCII charset where the filename attribute is derived from user-supplied input (Spring Security, Wiz).

 When successfully exploited, this vulnerability allows attackers to perform Reflected File Download (RFD) attacks.
 RFD is a technique where attackers can trick a user's browser into downloading a malicious file with a deceptive name and executable content by leveraging improperly set HTTP headers.
-This can lead to high confidentiality impact and low integrity impact, while availability remains unaffected (Security Online).
+This can lead to high confidentiality impact and low integrity impact, while availability remains unaffected (Wiz).

 The vulnerability was responsibly reported by Jakob Linskeseder from the Dynatrace Security Team.
 Spring has released security patches promptly, with Spring Framework 6.1.21 and 6.2.8 being made available immediately.
 These versions will be included in upcoming Spring Boot releases 3.4.7 and 3.5.1 (Spring Blog).